acookson91/handl-frontend/README.md

 ## Future improvements:

 implement Paypal, much like the uber model, for quick payment – invoice generation, log, rating, speed, efficiency, community.

-Have QR code confirmation emails that the courier needs to scan

-Bidding system by proximity by time
+Have QR code confirmation emails that the courier needs to scan when they pick up the parcel.
+Bidding system by proximity by time, so parcels are collected by the closest driver.

-Courier rating

-Customer rating track package
+Once the driver has scaned the QA code we would then like the user to instantly recieve an email requesting a delivery rating rating